Outreach & Advocacy

 In 2016 I worked as a Research Intern assisting Dr. Kristin DeGhetaldi and Brian Baade in writing the Resources documents for MITRA.
 After accepting the Terms and Conditions, the Resources page can be accessed here.

-Chairman of the National Endowment for the Humanities (NEH) Jon Parrish Peede visiting various conservation labs in the Winterthur Museum and Gardens library to learn about the conservation and preservation work being done there. - (Evan Krape / University of Delaware)
+Chairman of the National Endowment for the Humanities (NEH) Jon Parrish Peede visiting various conservation labs in the Winterthur Museum and Gardens library to learn about the conservation and preservation work being done there.
+Image courtesy of Even Krape.

 NATIONAL ENDOWMENT FOR THE HUMANITIES (NEH)